AdlanSADOU/2d-multiplayer-game/ad_README.md

   Dispatch()

 # TODO Engine
-sfml types must be typedefed by nuts or somehow encapsulated for consistency's sake
+SFML types must be typedefed by Nuts or somehow abstracted for consistency's sake Client and Server should not have to include any SFML headers for any reason